saitej13sai/Sign-Language-Recognition-TTS/README.md

 Technologies Used
-Python – Core programming language
+Python – Core programming language;
-OpenCV – For real-time webcam input and visualization MediaPipe – To detect and track hand landmarks TensorFlow/Keras – For the deep learning model
+OpenCV – For real-time webcam input and visualization;
+MediaPipe – To detect and track hand landmarks;
+TensorFlow/Keras – For the deep learning model;
-NumPy – To handle array operations pyttsx3 – For text-to-speech conversio
+NumPy – To handle array operations;
+pyttsx3 – For text-to-speech conversion.